 GI-MAP White Paper

-In the last few decades, DNA analysis has transformed the field of microbiology.
-The Human Microbiome Project and research around the globe have characterized the GI microbiome.
+In the last few decades, DNA analysis has transformed the field of GI testing.
 More than ever before, we are keenly aware of the health benefits and disease risks brought about by the microorganisms that inhabit the GI tract.
-Culture techniques, previously the standard, leave up to 50% of bacterial species virtually invisible!

-The GI Microbial Assay Plus (GI-MAP™) was designed to assess a patient’s microbiome from a single stool sample, with particular attention to microbes that cause disease or that disrupt normal microbial balance and contribute to perturbations in the GI flora and contribute to illness.
+The GI Microbial Assay Plus (GI-MAP™) uses state-of-the-art qPCR technology to assess a patient’s microbiome from a single stool sample, with particular attention to microbes that cause disease or that disrupt normal microbial balance and contribute to perturbations in the GI microbiota and contribute to illness.

 Alterations in gut microbiome have been associated with metabolic diseases such as obesity and type 2 diabetes; however, the changes in bacteria species or genomic composition are not clear.